“I am 24 years old and just started learning coding. I want to be a programmer. Am I too late in the game?”

 Being very new, the interactions are few and mostly within the U.S. There are better ways to mingle with the coding community, but Codaround is another option you can keep an eye on if it grows.

 Programmr is designed to be a programming simulator for learning and practicing coding skills.
 The platform covers technologies like AngularJS, Backbones, PHP, Python and more.
 The site calls itself an “an online interactive lab” for beginner coders to code, compile and run projects within the browser.
 The “auto-faculty” module provides instant feedback to students as they complete the exercises and challenges.
 You code your own applications, then embed them like YouTube videos.

 You can practice with the help of coding exercises and challenges.
 Make your own project and add it to the pool of 3000+ projects on the site.
 Or dip into these projects and learn how they were made.
 There doesn’t seem to be any open contests right now, but keep an eye to win some Amazon gift cards and a spot on the leaderboard!

 CheckIO – Learn With Gamification

-Gamification of coding is the latest trend…especially for teachings kids the basic programming concepts.
+Gamification of coding is the latest trend…especially for teaching kids the basic programming concepts through a game .
 CheckIO is a code gaming platform for coders who want to learn some Python skills.
 Python is one of the common programming languages taught to beginners.
 On CheckIO, programming landmarks are called “islands”.
 You have to undertake programming challenges or “missions” to go from one island to the next.
 CheckIO crowdsources the coding puzzles that make up the challenges in each island.